ShehanAT/gatsby-personal-site/README.md

 ### made using React, GraphQL, and Gatsby

 * Sections: Header, About, Projects
-* 07/28/2019: Basic layout is set, have to implement media queries
+* 07/28/2019: Basic layout is set, added media queries